m1maker/NGT/README.md

 # NGT: (New Game Toolkit)

 Welcome to NGT!
-An open source game engine using AngelScript as its internal scripting language.
+An open source game engine using [AngelScript](https://www.angelcode.com/angelscript/) as its internal scripting language.

 Currently, NGT is positioned as a game engine for users with visual impairments, but we should think about the possibility of making it possible to create visual games.

-Now the engine is under development, it contains some problems and bugs that we need to fix, but we can still say about a few features.
 ## Features

 - **Support for Multiple Screen Readers:** Accessibility is key for users with visual impairments, allowing user to receive speech messages with any screen reader.